UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 In the last Module, we explored using different data structures and types that Python offers.
-It’s at this point in the course where we learn how to ask Python to take different actions, depending on a condition, from these structures.
+It’s at this point in the course where we learn how to ask Python to make a decision, depending on conditions.

 We did something similar when we filtered a dataframe using condition such as: